RamiKhushaba/getfTDDfeatures/README.md

 * Inputs

-	x: 		columns of signals.
+	x: 		columns of signals
-	steps:     	variable denoting the number of steps away from the current window (for example a number from 3 to 25, read the paper).
+	steps:     	variable denoting the number of steps away from the current window (for example a number from 3 to 25, read the paper)
-	winsize:	window size (length of x).
+	winsize:	window size (length of x)
-	wininc:		spacing of the windows (winsize).
+	wininc:		spacing of the windows (winsize)

 * Outputs